DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 1. Based on dataverse tables
 2. Custom Pages (Our focus)
 3. Dashboards
-These three options are also reflected by the main choice you have to make when adding a page:
+These three options are also reflected by the UI when you add a page:

 <br><img src="./images/intro_apps_page_types.png" /><br>

 Custom pages can give you a citizen developer like experience.
 Compared to the dataverse table option they are closer to architecture principles for professional developers since the UI is not directly bound to the tables.
 Only power pages provide licenses that are for a bunch of users.

-A major design decision is also whether you use multiple screens within the same custom page or multiple custom pages.
+The next major design decision within custom pages is multiple screens within the same custom page or multiple custom pages.
 According to our experience from that hackathon custom pages come with a serious limitation regarding communication with other pages:
-* Navigate() command only allows to pass a record to the called page
+* The `Navigate()` command only allows to pass a record to the called page

   This is for instance a problem if you want to pass additional infos beyond the record.
 Reading record information such as `id` on the target page is also done with `Param`.